-Completely frustrated and unsatisfied because I let my split in life go on for far too long, having gone to a new level of insanity when things became too much to handle (a semi-managed level of where I couldn’t tell anyone my problems but you could obviously see something was up), I began building a mental bridge back to the better half of sanity with this new assignment from an invisible helper.
-As strange as it sounds, I can’t explain it in a much better way.
+Completely frustrated and unsatisfied because I let my split in life go on for far too long, having gone to a new level of insanity when things became too much to handle (a semi-managed level where I couldn’t tell anyone my problems but you could obviously see something was up), I began building a mental bridge back to the better half of sanity with this new assignment from an invisible helper.
+As strange as it sounds, I can’t explain it any other way.

-Or you might say, at the end of my ‘silly old-ways’ days in a previous rogue mission I embarked on, I hit rock bottom, stirred the existential pot, and something deep inside me immediately devised a new plan to return to my normal living community using whatever Mind Scraps I could recycle into something lighter and stronger instead.
+Or you might say, at the end of my ‘silly old-ways’ days I hit rock bottom, stirred the existential pot, and something deep inside me immediately devised a new plan to return to my normal living community using whatever Mind Scraps I could recycle into something lighter and stronger instead.
 It wasn’t the easiest plan to follow, but I somehow made it work.

 What are Mind Scraps?
 They are like Food Scraps but internally for the mind.
 The idea is to let go of ‘Psychological Byproducts’ or ‘Mental Waste’ as a way to fix serious mind problems, transforming old crappy thoughts into better ones.
 Life is all about recycling materials as energy moves from one thing to another, so why would our minds operate any differently?

 A priortiy one signal kept emanating from the back of my head and it wouldn’t turn off.
 Something urged me to map out a secret long term exit from both the hole I was in and my loud freaky mind.
 To do so, I had to conserve my energy and use it wisely to better understand life.

 Introducing New Mindless 2.0 Terminology